 - Exception email notifications; and can be integrated to scale with most legacy systems

-Rather than creating vast reports filled with various statistics, metrics and activities, retailers can have a clear understanding of relevant metrics and insights.
-The dashboard can then summarise meaningful information to identify patterns across multiple locations, departments and products to tell the story about what’s happening in the store.
-Predictive analytics can be used to identify atypical correlations and patterns, specific data regarding employee overrides, sales-to-return ratios, on-hand stock quantity adjustments and the employee schedules of specific retail locations can trigger alerts to internal theft and questionable behaviour.
+Rather than creating vast reports filled with various statistics, metrics, and activities, retailers can have a clear understanding of relevant metrics and insights.
+The dashboard can then summarize meaningful information to identify patterns across multiple locations, departments, and products to tell the story about what’s happening in the store.
+Predictive analytics can be used to identify atypical correlations and patterns, specific data regarding employee overrides, sales-to-return ratios, on-hand inventory quantities adjustments and the employee schedules of specific retail locations can trigger alerts to internal theft and questionable behavior.

-Step Four: Leveraging the Latest Technology – Modelling Solutions
+Step Four: Leveraging the Latest Technology – Modeling Solutions

 The security and reliability of the cloud platform offers options for “as a service” solution models to simplify retail environments and gain the predictive and preventative insights to proactively manage shrink and work more effectively with law enforcement.

 Instead of having to rely on the cycle counting to identify and resolve shrink-related concerns (which can take up to six months or more in many cases and significant investment in both employee effort and time).
 With predictive analytics technologies, retailers can capture relationships between multiple retail factors while interconnecting the related findings to past incidences of shrink.

 Retailers can now make more timely, strategic and data-driven decisions to correct issues and reduce shrink.

 Today’s retail store does a lot of talking all day long and will share information on how to minimize loss and maximize growth.
 All retailers must do is listen.